Fortune 100 Uses GoWall to Gather Diverse Insights and Solve Complex Revenue Problems

 Best Practice: Use GoWall to make breakout sessions more effective

 Facilitators commonly divide larger groups into breakout sessions so that smaller, more manageable teams of 5-10 attendees can address specific challenges and make recommendations.
 Leads from each breakout group then present their conclusions to the larger group for comment and revision.
 Turn the paradigm on its head with this Best Practice:

-Step 1: Survey the larger group first on each challenge and print all insights using GoWall’s note printing app.
+Step 1: Survey the larger group first on each challenge and print all insights using GoWall’s note printing feature.